 Personal data is collected and processed in accordance with the contract signed between the Project Contracting Authority, namely the European Commission, and the Executive Director of the EUIPO.

 Personal data will be kept only for the time needed to achieve the purpose for which it is processed.

 All data related to the projects will be stored for the duration of the project.
 This is normally 7 years.
 Information will be shared on the website and in the media and is stored for as long as the European Commission considers it appropriate.

-In the event of a formal appeal, all data held at the time of the formal appeal should be retained until the completion of the appeal process.
+In the event of a formal appeal, all data held at the time of the appeal will be retained until the completion of the appeal process.

-Should you have any queries concerning the processing of your personal data, please address them to the data controller, Deputy Director of the International Cooperation and Legal Affairs Department under the following mailbox: Jose.Izquierdo@euipo.europa.eu
+Should you have any queries on the processing of your personal data, please address them to the data controller, the International Cooperation and Legal Affairs Department deputy director, at: Jose.Izquierdo@euipo.europa.eu.

-You may consult EUIPO’s Data Protection Officer DataProtectionOfficer@euipo.europa.eu.
+You may also consult the EUIPO’s data protection officer (DPO) at: DataProtectionOfficer@euipo.europa.eu.

-Complaints, in cases where the conflict is not resolved by the Data Controller and/or the Data Protection Officer, can be addressed at any time to the European Data Protection Supervisor: email@example.com
+If your complaint has not been resolved by the data controller and/or the DPO, you can forward it at any time to the European Data Protection Supervisor at: firstname.lastname@example.org.